-3) Anti-theft function:
+Anti-theft function:

-This is a combined function of outputs 1 and 2; by pressing transmitter key 1 you will have the stepby-step function on channel 1 (suitable for connecting/disconnecting an anti-theft device).
-On channel 2, besides normal functioning associated with transmitter key 2, there will be a brief activation when channel 1 goes from OFF to ON and two short activations when channel 1 goes from ON to OFF.
+This is a combined function of outputs 1 and 2.
+By pressing transmitter key 1 you will have the step-by-step function on channel 1 (suitable for connecting/disconnecting an anti-theft device).
+On channel 2, besides normal functioning associated with key 2, there will also be a brief activation of the transmitter when channel 1 goes from OFF to ON and two brief activations when channel 1 GB goes from ON to OFF.
 This means that a visual or acoustic signal can be connected to channel 2 to signal that the anti-theft device is connected or disconnected.

-The special functions must be activated by means of a small spot of solder (Fig.7) according to the following table:
+The special functions must be activated by means of a small spot of solder (Fig. 9) according to the following table: